spaki/microservices-demo/README.md

 In this repository you can find 3 microservices, and some techs that you probably will enjoy.
 :)

-In order **to run** the all the services, there is a folder with the **docker-compose.yaml**.
+In order **to run** all the services, there is a folder with the **docker-compose.yaml**.
 After that you will find an Swagger UI in the http://localhost:8090/swagger.

 ![demo](docs/imgs/demo.jpg)